arenadata/gpdb/gpcontrib/arenadata_toolkit/README.md

 instance of Bloom filter for a database.
 I.e. track acquisition can return whole accumulated relation set in one session, and empty set for acquisition from the second session (the first session acquired data earlier).

-The result of track acquisiton can be filtered via following GUC
+The result of track acquisition can be filtered via following GUC
 |GUC|Setter|Default value|
 --|--|--
 | arenadata_toolkit.tracking_schemas | arenadata_toolkit.tracking_register_schema(schema name) |public,arenadata_toolkit,pg_catalog,pg_toast,pg_aoseg,information_schema